luiscastilho/dungeoneering/docs/README.md

 ## Installation

-1. In the [releases](https://github.com/luiscastilho/dungeoneering/releases) page, download the appropriate file for your operating system.
+1. In the [releases](https://github.com/luiscastilho/dungeoneering/releases) page, download the appropriate ZIP file for your operating system.
 2. Extract all files to a folder of your choice — `Documents/dungeoneering` for example.
-3. Run `dungeoneering.exe`, `dungeoneering.app`, or `dungeoneering` depending on your system.
+3. Run `dungeoneering.exe`, `dungeoneering.app`, or `dungeoneering` depending on your operating system.

 ### Windows